mythical-munchies/mythicalMunchies/README.md

 # Mythical Munchies 🍄🔮✨

 Prepare to embark on a fantastical culinary adventure through the realms of fiction and fantasy!
-With our enchanted app, you'll journey through a myriad of fictional worlds, indulging in delectable recipes straight from the pages of your favorite tales.
+With our enchanted app, you'll journey through a myriad of fictional worlds, indulging in delectable recipes straight from your favorite stories and film.

 ## Developed By